RobTillaart/MS5611/README.md

 For temperature conversions see - https://github.com/RobTillaart/Temperature

-## Release Notes
+## Release Notes (major)

 #### 0.3.0 breaking change

-1. fixed math error so previous versions are **obsolete**.
+- fixed math error so previous versions are **obsolete**.
-2. temperature is a float expressed in degrees Celsius.
+- temperature is a float expressed in degrees Celsius.
-3. pressure is a float expressed in mBar.
+- pressure is a float expressed in mBar.

 #### 0.3.5 NANO 33 BLE